jnun/5daydocs/work/tasks/review/34-gitignore-overwrites-without-asking.md

-# .gitignore Created Without User Consent
+# Task 34: .gitignore Created Without User Consent

 ## Problem
 The setup.sh script automatically creates a new .gitignore file if one doesn't exist, without asking the user.
 It should ask permission and offer to append to an existing .gitignore if present.